SteveLauC/Notes/database/PostgreSQL/hacking/build_from_src.md

    $ mkdir pg_data
    ```

-6. PostgreSQL will create a lock file under `/var/run/postgresql`, change the
+6. PostgreSQL will create a lock file and a UNIX socket file under
-   owner and group of this directory to `$USER` so that it is writable.
+   `/var/run/postgresql`, change the owner and group of this directory
+   to `$USER` so that it is writable.

    ```sh
    $ chown steve:steve /var/run/postgresql